-My girlfriend invited me to speak at her school for Career Day.
+My girlfriend invited me to speak to her 2nd grade class at their Career Day.

 I immediately thought: How do I speak to children?
 What do elementary school kids want to hear at a Career Day?

 I’ve been reading a lot about charter schools, so I was excited to finally visit one.
 And I was especially excited to talk about entrepreneurship to Kindergarten, First Grade, and Second Grade classes in New York City.

 About Me: I’m a 37 year-old man who lives in New York City.
 I’m the founder of Museum Hack, a company of renegade museum tour guides.
 Because I’m no longer involved in the day-to-day operations of the company, and for the purposes of this presentation, I introduced myself to the students as a Museum Tour Guide and Entrepreneur.

 Best Career Day Speaker Advice